jfernstad/configs/README.md

 # configs
-Configs I share between computers
+Configs I share between computers, stored in one place.